roeszler/kapthol/README.md

   - Excellent contrast
   - Adequately portray the light, summer holiday feel for the site

-Selection process :
+Typography selection process :
   - Review of similar and complementary fonts from variety of internet based sources
-  - Selection of those that seem appropriate to the business profile summarised in the [strategy.md](docs/ucd/1-strategy.md) process.
+  - Selection of those that seem appropriate to the business profile (summarised in the [strategy.md](docs/ucd/1-strategy.md) process)
-    - Shortlist of fonts:
+    - Shortlisted fonts :
       - Anton / Roboto
       - Alfa Slab / Open Sans
       - Alegreya Sans / Roboto